 That a self-insurance plan could have or should have been approved is irrelevant.
 Under sub.
 (3) (a) the plan must actually be approved for a provider to be qualified as a self-insurer.
 Patients Compensation Fund v.
 St. Mary's Hospital, 209 Wis.
 2d 17, 561 N.W.2d 797 (Ct.
 App.
 1997), 95-3294.

 Any liability of a person who is not a health care provider under ch.
-655, while

-Any liability of a person who is not a health care provider under ch.
 655, while doing a provider's business, together with the liability of the health care provider itself, is limited to the amount of primary coverage mandated by sub.
 (4).
 Since the Fund is obligated to pay any amounts above this limit, the Fund does not have subrogation rights against a non-provider, or his or her insurer.
 Patients Compensation Fund v.
 Lutheran Hospital, 223 Wis.
 2d 439, 588 N.W.2d 35 (1999), 96-1344.
-Pursuant to Lutheran Hospital, any liability for a nurse's negligence belongs to the

 Pursuant to Lutheran Hospital, any liability for a nurse's negligence belongs to the responsible health care provider and its insurer.
 The provider's insurer may not seek contribution from the nurse, and thus it may not seek it from the employer who provided the nurse's services to the provider through a staffing agreement, or the employer's insurer.
 Rogers v.
 Saunders, 2008 WI App 53, 309 Wis.
-2d 238, 750 N.W.2d 477, 07-0306.
+2d 238, 750 N.W.2d 477, provisions of this chapter, and an agreement by it to be bound hereby as to any policy issued by it to any health care provider.